 All Products are subject to availability and may be withdrawn at any time.
 However it is our policy to contact you if a Product is out of stock for more than 7 days and if you do not wish to proceed with the order or for any reason we cannot supply the Product we will arrange for the order to be cancelled.

 3.1 Whilst every reasonable effort shall be made to keep any delivery date, time of delivery shall not be of the essence and we shall not be liable for any losses, costs, damages or expenses incurred by the Customer or any other person or company arising directly or indirectly out of any failure to meet any estimated delivery date.
 Delivery of the Products shall be made to the Customer's address (UK delivery only); deliveries outside the UK cannot be guaranteed and an additional delivery charge will apply at cost and the Customer shall make all arrangements necessary to take delivery of the Products whenever they are tendered for delivery.
 24-hour delivery is offered at an additional charge.

 This clause 3.2 only applies if you are a consumer.

-3.2.2. delivery within the delivery deadline was essential (taking into account all the relevant circumstances); or
+3.2.2.
+Delivery within the delivery deadline was essential (considering all the relevant circumstances); or